brendanhay/dotfiles/resume/brendan-hay_resume.md

 - Continuous Integration and Delivery.
 - Containerization and Virtualization.

-### Systems Architect, Wire (Audio, Encrypted Messaging)
+### Systems Architect at Wire, Audio and Encrypted Messaging, January 2013 - July 2015

-> January 2013 - July 2015, **Berlin - Germany**
+> **Berlin - Germany**

 - Architected and implemented an entire suite of cloud based backend services written in Haskell.
 - Planning, guidance, and mentoring for the entire infrastructure vision from architecture and implementation to engineering culture.
-- Utilized many core Amazon Web Service offerings such as S3, Route53, EC2, SNS, SQS, CloudFront, and CloudWatch.
+- Built services utilizing many core Amazon Web Service offerings such as S3, Route53, EC2, SNS, SQS, CloudFront, and CloudWatch.
 - Implemented an immutable Continuous Delivery pipeline featuring containers, file system based snapshots, and machine images.
 - Wrote custom tools to replace the poor ad-hoc Orchestration approach of existing configuration management solutions.
 - Implemented a distributed and consistent service discovery mechanism to support a wide range of ephemeral (state-less) and persistent (state-full) services.

 ### Senior Software Engineer at SoundCloud (Audio, Content Recognition, Search)

-> December 2010 - December 2012, **Berlin - Germany**
+> December 2010 - December 2012
+> **Berlin - Germany**

 - Design and implementation of data flow pipelines for application messaging, logging, ingress of events into Hadoop, MapReduce jobs, and statistics.
 - Solely responsible for RabbitMQ infrastructure, internal AMQP libraries, mentoring/usage, and best practices.